bkmo/simple-sdboot-snapshots/README.md

 # Simple SD-Boot uki snapshot creation and automatic boot entries in sd-boot menu

 Boot directly into a previous system state if an update breaks your system.

+ BTRFS Snapshot UKI Manager for systemd-boot (Secure Boot Compatible) -creates signed Unified Kernel Images (UKIs) for BTRFS snapshots.
+ -these UKIs are self-contained and work with Secure Boot when signed.
+ -sd-boot menu is automatically populated with snapshot boot entries.

 requirements:
    - BTRFS with snapper (snapshots in /.snapshots/N/snapshot format)
    - systemd-boot installed